Level Playing Field

 set theReferenceLevel to -24 --set desired LUFS level

-set thefaderLevel to -0 --set the master fader level for your preferred output level for cues with an LUFS at the reference level
+set thefaderLevel to -10 --set the main fader level to your preferred output level for cues with an LUFS at the reference level

 set currentTIDs to AppleScript's text item delimiters